Skip to main content

 This helps the adviser to understand your situation quickly so they can give the best advice.

-The adviser will you ask about your situation and can speak to your landlord or lender's representatives.
+The adviser asks about your situation and speaks to your landlord or lender.
 They can also go into the hearing and speak to the judge for you.

 If you have rent or mortgage arrears, the adviser could help you with a plan to repay this over time.
 They could speak to your landlord or lender about this before you go in.